metio/terraform-provider-k8s/docs/data-sources/capsule_clastix_io_tenant_v1beta2_manifest.md

 Optional:

 - `ip_block` (Attributes) ipBlock defines policy on a particular IPBlock.
-If this field is set then neither of the other fields can be. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--to--ip_block))
+If this field is set thenneither of the other fields can be. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--to--ip_block))
 - `namespace_selector` (Attributes) namespaceSelector selects namespaces using cluster-scoped labels.
-This field follows standard label selector semantics; if present but empty, it selects all namespaces.
-If podSelector is also set, then the NetworkPolicyPeer as a whole selects the pods matching podSelector in the namespaces selected by namespaceSelector.
-Otherwise it selects all pods in the namespaces selected by namespaceSelector. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--to--namespace_selector))
+This field followsstandard label selector semantics; if present but empty, it selects all namespaces.If podSelector is also set, then the NetworkPolicyPeer as a whole selectsthe pods matching podSelector in the namespaces selected by namespaceSelector.Otherwise it selects all pods in the namespaces selected by namespaceSelector. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--to--namespace_selector))
 - `pod_selector` (Attributes) podSelector is a label selector which selects pods.
-This field follows standard label selector semantics; if present but empty, it selects all pods.
-If namespaceSelector is also set, then the NetworkPolicyPeer as a whole selects the pods matching podSelector in the Namespaces selected by NamespaceSelector.
-Otherwise it selects the pods matching podSelector in the policy's own namespace. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--to--pod_selector))
+This field follows standard labelselector semantics; if present but empty, it selects all pods.If namespaceSelector is also set, then the NetworkPolicyPeer as a whole selectsthe pods matching podSelector in the Namespaces selected by NamespaceSelector.Otherwise it selects the pods matching podSelector in the policy's own namespace. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--to--pod_selector))

 <a id="nestedatt--spec--network_policies--items--policy_types--to--ip_block"></a>
 ### Nested Schema for `spec.network_policies.items.policy_types.to.ip_block`

 Required:

-- `cidr` (String) cidr is a string representing the IPBlock Valid examples are '192.168.1.0/24' or '2001:db8::/64'
+- `cidr` (String) cidr is a string representing the IPBlockValid examples are '192.168.1.0/24' or '2001:db8::/64'

 Optional:

-- `except` (List of String) except is a slice of CIDRs that should not be included within an IPBlock Valid examples are '192.168.1.0/24' or '2001:db8::/64' Except values will be rejected if they are outside the cidr range
+- `except` (List of String) except is a slice of CIDRs that should not be included within an IPBlockValid examples are '192.168.1.0/24' or '2001:db8::/64'Except values will be rejected if they are outside the cidr range

 <a id="nestedatt--spec--network_policies--items--policy_types--to--namespace_selector"></a>